orsonteodoro/gcf2/profiles/gaming/README.md

    example would be like a military base where there are checkpoints on the entry, at the store, at the armory.
-Applying -O3 optimization or LTO would be like deleting the guards randomly or completely at the checkpoints, or placing the guard improperly at the bathroom while the armory is being looted.
+Applying -O3 optimization or LTO would be like deleting the guards randomly or completely at the checkpoints, or placing the guard's post improperly at the bathroom while the armory is being looted.
  - Using -Ofast or -ffast-math may compromise the integrity of mathematical models with non-deterministic fmul or float optimizations.
 Both -Ofast and -ffast-math should be disabled when real world losses are possible like